flutter/website/src/docs/deployment/ios.md

 your build to App Store Connect.

-During development, you've been building, debugging, and testing with *debug* builds.
-When you're ready to ship your app to users on the App Store or TestFlight, you need to prepare a *release* build.
+During development, you've been building, debugging, and testing with _debug_ builds.
+When you're ready to ship your app to users on the App Store or TestFlight, you need to prepare a _release_ build.
+At this point, you might consider [obfuscating your Dart code][] to make it more difficult to reverse engineer.
+Obfuscating your code involves adding a couple flags to your build command.

 On the command line, follow these steps in your application directory: